koalalorenzo/blog/content/posts/2016-09-03-Focus-on-the-prize.markdown

 - goals
 - high school
 ---
 One of the biggest things that I have been learning is the **discipline** of being focused on the main goal.
 I get distracted every few minutes, and if it is not an advertisement, or a funny cloud in the sky, it is an event that we may consider bigger than it actually is.
-Instead, I don't want to lose the focus on the prize.
+Instead, I don't want to lose the focus on the prize. <!-- more -->

 _I want to write something personal._ I remember when I was in high school.
 It was a nightmare, and it still is for a lot of students: I spent the most horrible years of my life, and the reason was not because it was frustrating, but because all my expectations were ruined by small events that I was considering bigger than they actually were.